snowunnotech/nicetomeetyou/README.md

 # How to use

-* start a virtual enviornment satisfying the requirement.txt
+* start a virtual enviornment satisfying the requirements.txt
 * first initiate scrapyd by going into dscrapy/scrapy_app and type

 ```bash